-- 1. State the project's goals and major objectives related to Goal 2 of this funding opportunity. - Goal 2: Enhance the sustainability of evidence-based falls prevention programs through the implementation of robust sustainability strategies. - 2.
-Describe your sustainability strategies to support the proposed programs during and beyond the grant period, including: - Any proposed or current centralized and coordinated processes to promote a unified and consistent approach across your state/region/tribe to achieve the goal of an integrated, sustainable evidence-based prevention program network, i.e. Community Integrated Health Network or Hub.
-If these strategies are already being implemented, describe how they will be enhanced by this proposal. - Who your sustainability partners are, the role they will play, and how you plan to engage them on a regular basis.
-Note that you must include a Letter of Commitment from each of the key partners described, and attach as an appendix.
-See Letters of Commitment section - Any other business planning efforts to be undertaken (e.g., infrastructure, health IT, etc.); and - Any major sustainability challenges and/or barriers you anticipate encountering (or are encountering), and how your project will address those challenges and barriers.
+1. State the project's goals and major objectives related to Goal 2 of this funding opportunity.

+Goal 2: Identify and implement one or more robust strategies that will promote the sustainability of evidence-based falls prevention programs.

+- 2. Describe your sustainability strategies to support the proposed programs during and beyond the grant period, including: - One or more robust strategies to be implemented and how you will lead or integrate these efforts.
+Describe any emerging or established efforts to centralize and coordinate health and social services in your area, for example, a Community Care Hub (previously called Community Integrated Health Network or Hub). - Your key sustainability partners, the role they will play, and how you plan to engage them on a regular basis.
+Note that you must include a Letter of Commitment from each of the key partners described and attach as an appendix.
+See Letters of Commitment section. - Any other business planning efforts to be undertaken (e.g., infrastructure, health IT, etc.); and

+3. The major sustainability challenges and/or barriers you anticipate encountering (or are encountering), and how your project will address those challenges and barriers.